snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

 You are especially encouraged to read this if you require tasks that are **not** immediately awaited, such as deferred or background tasks.

-This document is meant to be the entry point to the APIs and programming model of `folly/coro/safe`.
+This document is meant to be the entry point to the APIs and programming model of the C++20 library in `folly/coro/safe`.
 It assumes familiarity with `coro/README.md`, with structured concurrency, and awareness (but not expert knowledge) of these `folly::coro` constructs:
   - `Task` -- a lazy-start coroutine representing async work,
   - `AsyncScope` -- a collection of background `Task`s or other awaitables.

 You may ignore references to edge-case tools like `co_invoke` or `co_scope_exit` -- these are mentioned by way of comparison, but this document argues you should avoid them in favor of `coro/safe` APIs.

+XXX Update with `async_now_task`, `LifetimeSafety.md`

 ## Problems solved (and not solved)